-Refer to the NVIDIA IGX Orin Developer Kit User Guide for the location of the QSFP28 connector on the device.
+Refer to the Clara AGX Developer Kit User Guide or the NVIDIA IGX Orin Developer Kit User Guide for the location of the QSFP28 connector on the device.

 For EVT camera setup, refer to Hardware Installation in EVT Camera User's Manual.
 Users need to log in to find be able to download Camera User's Manual.